The Best Homemade Hummingbird Food Recipe

 What kind of sugar should I use?

-You’ll want to use granulated white sugar — or regular table sugar.
-Do not use raw or unprocessed sugars or honey or corn syrup because those can be harmful to hummingbirds’ health.
+You’ll want to use granulated white sugar—or regular table sugar.
+Do not use raw or unprocessed sugars, honey, or corn syrup because those can be harmful to hummingbirds’ health.

 Should I boil the water?